 Lobel's fresh, all-natural turkeys are raised on family-run farms in New Jersey.

-Our all-natural turkeys come from a cross of heritage turkeys bred so they are broad-breasted and yield the moistest and most flavorful turkey you can imagine.
+Our all-natural turkeys come from a cross of heritage turkeys.
+They are bred to be broad-breasted and yield the moistest and most flavorful turkey you can imagine.

 All turkeys are allowed to roam free and are fed a 100% vegetarian diet.
-Throughout their life span in the hatchery, these turkeys are raised humanely, and are never administered antibiotics, steroids, or growth stimulants of any kind.
+Throughout their life span in the hatchery, these turkeys are raised humanely.
+They are never administered antibiotics, steroids, or growth stimulants of any kind.
 Any birds that, because of illness, require treatment are separated from the flock.

 Lobel's fresh turkeys set a new standard for a meaty, succulent bird that roasts to juicy perfection.
 Our turkeys are fresh, never frozen, and arrive at your doorstep via overnight delivery.
 Plus, our fresh whole turkeys are all-natural, free-range birds.
 Each fresh, all-natural bird from Lobel's of New York is hand-selected in accordance with USDA regulations.

-Our turkeys grow to size in an all-natural environment free of hormones and subtherapeutic antibiotics on a diet of minimally processed grains.
+Our turkeys grow to size in an all-natural environment free of hormones and subtherapeutic antibiotics.
+They are raised on a diet of minimally processed grains.
 The result is a fresh, wholesome turkey of incomparable flavor and tenderness.

 Freezing changes the texture of any meat to a greater or lesser extent, in part because of dehydration.
 And, when you buy a frozen turkey, you never really know how long it has been frozen.
 One thing is for sure: During defrosting, meat purges some of its inherent moisture, resulting in a less juicy result.